veebch/clock/README.md

 # Hardware
 - Old 'nebenuhr' clock with secondary mechanism (a mechanism that is controlled by pulses from the mother-clock)
 - A ferrite receiver (for DCF77 signal)
-- A Microcontroller (Raspberry Pi Pico)
+- A microcontroller (Raspberry Pi Pico)
-- Real Time Clock (backup for any radio signal issues)
+- Real time clock (RTC) (backup for any radio signal issues)
 - 3.3V to 24V step up board
 - H bridge (for the polarity switch that triggers the clock mechanism)